abulka/abulka.github.io/content/blog/plain-text-diagrams.md

 `Plain Text Diagrams` are a way of representing diagrams of code structure and behaviour in a plain text format.

-This means that you can update and maintain your diagrams in a text editor.
-They are meant to be easy to read and write, and most importantly, useful.
-By useful I mean you should be able to read them and gain rapid deep understanding of the source code structure and behaviour that the diagram represents.

-Your Plain Text Diagram can be of a single source code file, or multiple source code files.
-Its scope is defined by the `files:` section of the `Diagram:` section.
+Plain Text 'diagrams' - **aren't really diagrams** but are nested, indented text files that can be rapidly parsed by the human eye to gain a high level understanding of a software system.

+I call them text 'diagrams' because they are a way of representing the structure and behaviour of a codebase in a way that is similar to UML diagrams, but implemented as text, using indentation and text arrows `->` instead of boxes and arrows and graphics.

+## Why

 As I write on my flagship diagramming tool website [GitUML](https://www.gituml.com):

 > Understanding source code is every programmer's biggest challenge

 Plain Text Diagrams are a way to help you understand source code.
 They are a way to help you understand the structure and behaviour of a codebase.
+They have the advantages of UML diagrams but implemented as text, using indentation and text arrows `->` instead of boxes and arrows and graphics.
+Arguably they go beyond UML diagrams as they can be used to document the behaviour of a function in a way that UML diagrams cannot, inclding psuedo code narrative text, much like literate code mapping does (see my [literate code mapping](https://github.com/abulka/lcodemaps).

 ## The Secret Technique Behind Every Great Programmer